Semester 1 Credit Value: | 20 |

 This is a stage 4 module taught in Spanish and available to students taking SPA4081.

 This module problematizes popular culture manifestations in Spain and Cuba.
 Drawing primarily on cultural history and cultural studies, the module will examine different variations and uses of popular culture manifestations in Spain and Cuba that inform about the problematic assumptions surrounding what is commonly considered popular culture.
 Students will be able, through a comparative focus and specific case studies, to contextualize both countries through the 20th and 21st centuries, and to engage in critical discussions about related areas of study such as, popular culture and mass culture, popular culture and propaganda, representations of gender roles through popular culture, censorship, popular culture and the 2008 economic crisis.
-Using novels, comics, videos and posters as main forms of cultural production, the students will not only gain deeper knowledge of both countries studied but also a thorough understanding of concepts like the collective and the individual, gender and class.
+Using graphic narrative, films, videos, songs and posters as main forms of cultural production, the students will not only gain deeper knowledge of both countries studied but also a thorough understanding of concepts like the collective and the individual, gender and class.
 The module is taught entirely in Spanish and students may use English or Spanish in class discussions.

 2. Critical perspectives on issues of cultural identity, culture industry, mass media, political and social oppression and political culture.

-3. Knowledge of the role played by popular culture in Latin America and Spain during the 20th century and the debates concerning mass culture, high and low culture, young culture in the region.
+3. Knowledge of the role played by popular culture in Latin America and Spain during the 20th and 21st century and the debates concerning mass culture, high and low culture, young culture in the region.

 4. To prepare students for more specialist study in Hispanic cultural studies.